Skip to content

 8 min de lecture

-Just like in windsurfing, a wing foil jibe allows you to turn around with the wind at your back.
-This maneuver is learned before tacking because it's easier to perform.
-Before starting, choose a flat body of water, not too crowded, with 15 to 20 knots of wind, and no offshore wind .
-Furthermore, it will be easier to start without footstraps.
-You're more mobile to recover from mistakes and correct any poor foot placement on the board.
+Just like in Windsurfing, jibing in Wing-Foil allows you to turn around with the wind at your back.
+This maneuver is learned before tacking because it is easier to do.
+Before starting, choose a flat body of water, without too many people, with 15 to 20 knots of wind, and no offshore wind.
+Also, it will be easier to start without straps.
+You are more mobile to correct your mistakes and thus correct any potential missteps on the board.

-To successfully execute a jibe in wing foiling, there are two essential methods.
-The Regular Stance, or Jibe to Switch , requires changing your stance once the turn is complete .
-It's also very simple because you initiate the turn facing the wing and exit with your back to it.
-The second method is the Switch Stance, or Switch to Jibe , which requires switching your feet before initiating the turn .
-This jibe is the most accessible because you don't have to worry about switching your feet at the end of the turn.
-However, it's very personal.
-You might find it easier to perform a standard jibe on one side and a switch to jibe on the other.
-Try both to see which is easier for you.
+To successfully jibe in WingFoiling, there are two essential methods.
+The Regular Stance or Jibe to Switch, which requires changing your foot pressure once the turn is complete.
+It is also very simple because you attack the turn facing the wing to exit backwards.
+The second method is the Switch Stance or Switch to Jibe, which requires reversing your feet before initiating the turn.
+This jibe is the most accessible, as you don't have to worry about swapping your feet at the end of the turn.
+However, it remains very personal.
+You may be more comfortable performing a standard jibe on one side and a switch to jibe on the other.
+It's up to you to test both to see which one is easiest for you.

 How to jibe in Wing Foil?